agsz5/aalto_control-panel-reimplementation/README.md

 aaltoglobalimpact.org (after)
 -----
-The layout was reworked, the colors adjusted, and the content-card system reimplemented.
+The layout was reworked, and the content-card system reimplemented.
 Cleaner, more usable and responsive.
 ![agiafter](images/publicnew.png)

 aaltoglobalimpact.org, article viewing (after)